January 03, 2023

 Strategies, practices, and trends for HR and People leaders building a plan for the new year

-The coming of a new year presents an ideal time to look back and reflect on what was accomplished, what was learned, and what will be carried into the new year.
 For HR leaders, this is a time to begin devising a new strategic plan to promote the growth and development of your people and, by extension, your company.

 Today, prioritizing people means putting the people who keep your company moving forward first — all people.
 It means listening to the employees and managers to find out what worked for them this past year and what support they believe they need going into the new year.
 It means reflecting on how current programs have and have not served employees.
 And it means making decisions based on what was learned through your experience overseeing programs as well as taking into consideration what you heard from your people through surveys, feedback, and yearly reviews.

 To support HR and people leaders in building a people-first plan that meets the needs of their employees in the new year, we hosted a live event.
 We called on the expertise of a number of business and people leaders, asking them to discuss strategies, practices, and trends to consider when planning for the new year.

 In this post, we’ll highlight the lessons, challenges, and trends experienced by Sarah Sheehan, Bravely’s Co-Founder & President and Katasha Harley, Chief People Officer at Bravely, as well as Bravely customers ZsaNell Smith, Director, Global Diversity, Equity & Inclusion at FMC, and Anthony Onesto, Chief People Officer at Suzy.

 Demonstrate your understanding of the business to secure budget

 In a down market, it’s especially important that employees are as engaged as ever.
 Keeping employees focused on and enjoying their work, as well as what is driving their productivity, is key.